Deep Residual Networks for Gravitational Wave Detection: Detection of BBH injections in real noise

 The trained network is run on segments of the test dataset described in Sec. \ref{sec:datasets} and produces a binary output, corresponding to the probabilities that the waveform is present or that the segment contains only noise.
 The first output (waveform present) serves as a ranking statistic $\cal R$ with values between 0 and 1 for each 1s segment.
 When ${\cal R}>0.5$, a positive outcome is recorded.

 During deployment on the test dataset, we crop an amount of 4.25 seconds of data, from which we compute the PSD in real time.
 To increase speed, the Welch method for computing the PSD was implemented in PyTorch \cite{PyTorch_ref}, whereas whitening is implemented as the first layer of the final detection module.
 Then, the input is reorganized as a batch of 1.25s segments with a stride of 0.1s, i.e., with an overlap of 1.15s.
 This batch is whitened with a single forward pass of the implemented whitening module.
-The last valid segments starts at the 3s mark, which leads to 31 segments of duration 1.25s.
+The last valid segment starts at the 3s mark, which leads to 31 segments of duration 1.25s.
 After whitening, the 1.25s whitened segments are cropped unilaterally to 1s total duration.
 Notice that when an injection is present, multiple overlapping segments can have ${\cal R}>0.5$.
-Because of this, we cluster positives and report any positives that are detected within a time span of 0.35s as a {\it single detection.}
+Because of this, we cluster positives and report any positives that are detected within a time span of 0.3s as a {\it single detection} (see Fig. \ref{fig:trigger} for a representative example).

-After the deployment, the output is evaluated comparing it to the known injections times in the test dataset.
-If a positive output is recorded within 0.3s of the nominal merger time for a particular injection, then it is classified as a true positive, otherwise as a false positive.
+After the deployment, the output is evaluated every 0.1s comparing it to the known injection times in the test dataset.
+If a positive output differs less than 0.3s from the nominal merger time for a particular injection, then it is classified as a true positive, otherwise as a false positive.

-To evaluate the effectiveness of the search algorithm, we first need to determine the false alarm rate (FAR) $\cal F $ as a function of the ranking statistic, i.e. the function $\cal F (\cal R)$.
-Next, the sensitive distance of the search is determined as a function of the ranking statistic, which finally produces a relation between the sensitive distance and the FAR (see \cite{challenge1} for definitions and the detailed methodology).
+To evaluate the effectiveness of the search algorithm, we first need to determine the false alarm rate $\cal F $ as a function of the ranking statistic, i.e. the function $\cal F (\cal R)$.
+Next, the sensitive distance of the search is determined as a function of the ranking statistic, which finally produces a relation between the sensitive distance and the $\cal F $ (see \cite{challenge1} for definitions and the detailed methodology).